lizardfs/documentation/source/adminguide/connectclient.rst

 **Read ahead cache**

-If you want to make use of the read ahead caching feature which will significantly improve your read performance, you will require to configure the following options::
+If you want to make use of the read ahead caching feature which will significantly improve your read performance, you will need to configure the following options::

   -o cacheexpirationtime=MSEC      set timeout for read cache entries to be considered valid in milliseconds (0 disables cache) (default: 0)
-  -o readaheadmaxwindowsize=KB     set max value of readahead window per single descriptor in kibibytes (default:
+  -o readaheadmaxwindowsize=KB     set max value of read ahead window per single descriptor in kibibytes (default:

 Example::